Input

 elif operator == "-":

-return left_value - right_value
+return left_value - right_valuedef env_lookup(environment, variable_name):

-def eval_exp(tree, environment):
+...def eval_exp(tree, environment):

 nodetype = tree[0]